matomo-org/plugin-LoginLdap/README.md

 LoginLdap supports three different LDAP authentication strategies:

-- logging in via LDAP only
+- using LDAP for authentication only
 - using LDAP for synchronization only
 - logging in with Kerberos SSO (or something similar)

 Each strategy has advantages and disadvantages.
 What you should use depends on your needs.

-### Logging in via LDAP only
+### Using LDAP for authentication only

-This strategy is more secure than the one below, but it requires connecting to the LDAP server on login.
+This strategy is more secure than the one below, but it requires connecting to the LDAP server on each login attempt.

 With this strategy, every time a user logs in, LoginLdap will connect to LDAP to authenticate.
-On successful login, the user can be synchronised, but the user's password is never stored in Piwik's DB, just LDAP.
+On successful login, the user can be synchronised, but the user's password is never stored in Piwik's DB, just in the LDAP server.
 Additionally, the token auth is generated using a hash of a hash of the password, or is generated randomly.

 This means that if the Piwik DB is ever compromised, your LDAP users' passwords will still be safe.

-_Note: With this auth strategy, non-LDAP users cannot login unless they are superusers._
+_Note: With this auth strategy, non-LDAP users are still allowed to login to Piwik.
+These users must be created through Piwik, not in LDAP._

 **Steps to enable**